kuwingfung/kuwingfung.github.io/_pages/about.md

 My research interests centered in content synthesis and manipulation:

-- Image/Video/Molecules + Generation/Editing
+- Image/Video + Generation/Editing
-- Multimodal (Vision/Language/Biomedical) Understanding
+- Image/Video Applications on Robotics

 I aim to create AI systems that are highly controllable, reliable, and user-friendly.